 Information for students

-The following sources are particularly useful for undergraduates:
+The following sources are particularly useful:

 - Student Conduct office: Guidance about what plagiarism is, and how plagiarism is dealt with.
 Students need to understand their responsibilities regarding the submission of assessed work and the underpinning ‘Learning Agreement’.